 Fitbit Alta HR (£130)

-Fitbit's latest tracker is quite a feat of miniaturisation - it's the first fitness band to pack in an optical heart-sensor, which is particularly handy for tracking both exercise and sleep.
+Fitbit's Alta HR is quite a feat of miniaturisation - it was the first fitness band to pack in an optical heart-sensor, which is particularly handy for tracking both exercise and sleep.

 These give you extra-fine detail on your sleep patterns and match this with your exercise data to give you advice (for example, there's a strong correlation between your runs and better sleep).
-The only real downside is that, like all Fitbits other than the Flex 2, it's not waterproof for showers and swimming.
+The only real downside is that it's not waterproof for showers and swimming.
+It'll handle rain, but that's about it.

 If you want an always-on health tracker with a week-long battery life, and aren't too bothered about getting real-time data from a screen, the Alta HR is the best around.